List of diplomatic missions in Chennai: Proposed missions

 The agreement for establishing the Consulate General of People's Republic of China in Chennai, the capital city of the state of Tamil Nadu had been signed by the prime minister of India Narendra Modi and Chinese premier Li Keqiang, during Modi's three-day visit to China in May 2015.

 In August 2017, Bangladesh government approved the opening of a consulate in Chennai.
-This will be open before the end of 2019.
+This was open before the end of 2019.
 In addition, the countries of United Arab Emirates, Saudi Arabia and Kuwait and Egypt have decided to open their diplomatic consulates in the city.